barberd/cocorsa/README.md

 The random number generator is an old school linear congruential generator that on its own is not appropriate for cryptographic use.
 This is why user input is taken to make it more random.
 Perhaps it can be replaced with one that is cryptographically secure, such as a xorshift algorithm.
 See https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator.
 Or maybe just TinyMT, see https://en.wikipedia.org/wiki/Mersenne_Twister#TinyMT.

 Someone may choose to extend this into a full-blown encryption suite, supporting block-chaining (such as CBC, to allow for encrypting messages longer than the key), symmetric encryption (such as AES, to allow for faster encryption of files larger than the key when combined with block-chaining), and message padding (such as OAEP, to allow for messages shorter than the key and making some attacks harder).
 However, fitting all this into memory on a CoCo would be difficult, requiring some creative coordination to swap out segments to and from disk as needed.

+While the program does take advantage of the 6309 native mode if a 6309 is present, the algorithms have not been modified for the extra capabilities of the 6309 that could result in even more increased performance.
+The extra registers and all those beautiful instructions (like TFM!) could speed up some time-consuming portions of code, such as all the memory copying in the Miller-Rabin test and all the bit manipulation in modular exponentiation.
+The proper way to do this is likely to reimplement the algorithm(s) in a 6309 assembly version instead, include both versions in ifdef/ifndef conditions, and then produce separate 6809 and 6309 binaries.